Memorable Manitobans: John Douglas Sutherland Campbell (Marquis of Lorne) (1845-1914)

 Campbell died on 2 May 1914 on the Isle of Wight.

-This profile is based on information compiled by historian Harry Shave.
+This page is based on information compiled by historian Harry Shave.